bageeen/RogueSphere/README.md

 The project consists on a rogue-like game, where you control a sphere with gun.
 Your goal is to survive as long as possible in a map that is generated procedurally.
 Your gun can evolve while leveling-up by killing enemies, and use a potential huge amount of differents guns.

+This is a demonstration video about this game : https://youtu.be/LSeZ-OUr2NA Please note that this is not a gameplay and this is only to shop up some functionnalities i made.
 ### Weapons

 I made the gun creation quite easy, by allowing everything about the statistics of a weapon to be modified in a .ods file.